xboxhacker/klipper_start_at_layer/README.md

 - **Network Accessible** - Works with headless printer setups
 - **Mainsail/Fluidd Compatible** - Perfect for modern Klipper installations

+** YOUR KLIPPER SYSTEM WILL BE UNRESPONIVE WHILE THE SERVER IS RUNNING **

 ## 📋 What It Does

 When a 3D print fails, this tool helps you resume from a specific layer by: